 We rely on the generosity of donors to keep us moving forward

-As New Music New College begins our eighteenth season, we look back at how Sarasota has embraced our efforts to bring new, adventurous, and experimental art to our community, and we also look forward to the possibilities of the future.
+As New Music New College begins our twenty-second season, we look back at how Sarasota has embraced our efforts to bring new, adventurous, and experimental art to our community, and we also look forward to the possibilities of the future.

 Director Stephen Miles with NMNC patrons Roy and Jackie Woolf

 We believe in the power of contemporary music to open our eyes and ears to new perspectives, to foster a community that values diverse experiences, and to help us imagine new possibilities, even as we acknowledge our historical roots.
 Of course, these are the virtues of a liberal arts education; they reflect NMNC’s identity as a vital part of New College of Florida.

 Beyond our public performances, New Music New College functions as a laboratory for interdisciplinary research, leading to new curricular offerings, presentations by students at international colloquia, and publications in major journals.
 We offer opportunities for New College students to compose, perform, and work with some of the leading practitioners of contemporary music around today.
 We are a crucible for new experimental works and alternative means of performance, always ready to challenge ourselves and our audiences, whether it be by presenting work deemed too radical by others or by playfully disrupting the traditional performer/audience hierarchy.
 We see NMNC as a bridge between the college and the Sarasota community, a site where we all can interact, converse, and question what is music, what is art—and at heart, what makes us human.

 Are these lofty goals?
 Yes.
 But the continued support of the community and of New College has meant that we can take on such challenges and keep ourselves a vital place to experience the new.
 We ask you to deepen your involvement in NMNC and work with us as we look to the future.